ChrisM09/FrausDNS/README.md

   - The DNS Server Search Order will be reset during execution.
   - The server must be stopped to reset the DNS Server Search Order.
   - Original search order settings are not preserved.
+  - The loopback address shown is optional.
+Solely used for demonstration.
 ---

 ## Using FrausDNS